mfl-kowdigo/mfl-kowdigo/README.md

 👋 Hi, thank you for visiting.

-- I’m @mfl-kowdigo.
-(KOWD - Code; KODIGO - Cheatsheet)
-- 👀 This will be my codes-cheatsheet to track my progress in learning Data Engineering and Machine Learning.
+- 👀 This will be my codes-cheatsheet and practices to track my progress in learning Data Engineering and Machine Learning.
 - 🌱 Currently, I have a basic knowlege in Python and my goal is to master this before I proceed to my next target - SQL.
 - 💞️ I’m looking to collaborate on my study to master the data engineering field.